redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	    ]
 	}

-Create a IAM role named cert-manager-irsa and attach the cert-manager-policy.
-This role also requires a trust relationship to the ROSA OIDC provider:
+Create an IAM role named cert-manager-irsa and attach to it the cert-manager-policy.
+This role also requires a trust relationship with the ROSA OIDC provider:

 	{
 	  "Version": "2012-10-17",